Alan Leong: "Five Constituencies Referendum"

 In January 2010, Leong and other four lawmakers, Albert Chan, Tanya Chan, Leung Kwok-hung and Wong Yuk-man resigned their seats to force by-elections, in which they all stood, which they called on to be treated as a referendum to press the Chinese Central Government into allowing universal suffrage in Hong Kong.
 On 16 May 2010, he was re-elected as a lawmaker in the by-election.

+Violence may sometimes be THE solution to a problem

+In a public forum held between the HKU president and college faculties and students dated July 18, 2019 during 2019–2020 Hong Kong protests, Leong claimed that "Violence may sometime be THE solution to a problem", which was refuted by the President Xiang Zhang.

 Dissolution of the Civic Party and retirement

 After the Civic Party failed to form a new executive committee in December 2022, Leong stated the party would be dissolved in 2023.
 He also announced his intention to retire from politics after the party's dissolution, saying he was "old enough to retire as a politician".

 Personal life

 Leong is married with three children.